Welcome to Tour One of

 major employment site for Armitage & Rigby's cotton mill, whose old

 roof beams have been incorporated into the shopping centre.
 Read the

 story of the 1872 fire in Memory Lane.
 In

 the Cockhedge area in 1844 was the Crown Glass Works (on Crown Street,

 which Orford Street originally ran to).
 By 1905 the site was occupied by

 Continue along Buttermarket Street

 until you reach the magnificent building that is St Mary's Roman

-was built in the 1870s on the site of a former cotton factory.
+was built in 1877 on the site of Allen's cotton factory.
 The

 designer was Edward Welby Pugin (1834-1875), whose father, Augustus